fuog/team-dotfiles/README.md

 # Fuog's Dotfiles

+> NOTE: i moved from zi to zinit (almost the same plugin manager)

 The idea behind this Repo is to share a zshrc between friends and multiple devices.
 You will need to have some shared-interest in "how" a basic "shared-zshrc" should look like while also leaving space for personal stuff that others don't want or you would not need on other devices.

 It's more or less a "let's collaborate on semi-personal stuff"